sigma31/ec464-website/README_SOFTWARE.md

 * FireNet page (FireNet component)
 * BinaryClassifier page (BinaryClassifier component)
 * FireDataUS page (FireDataUS component)

-* Navigation between these pages is facilitated using Link components wrapped in a nav element within the Header component.
+Navigation between these pages is facilitated using Link components wrapped in a nav element within the Header component.
 Each Link corresponds to a specific route defined in the AppRouter.

 The routing is handled using a HashRouter to enable routing within a single-page application without the need for server-side configuration.

+## Configuration